Sairaj-25/yt-ai-notes/README.md

 ```

 ### 5. Apply Database Migrations
-- Initialize the SQLite database and create the necessary tables for authentication and blog posts:
+- Initialize the SQLite database and create the necessary tables for authentication and Notes posts:

 ```bash
 python manage.py makemigrations